ocaml/ocaml.org/data/tutorials/language/0lg_00_basic_datatypes.md

 ```

 How does the `distribute` function work?
 The key is in the first two patterns.
-The first pattern is `Times (e1, Plus (e2, e3))` which matches expressions of
+The first pattern is `Times (e1, Plus (e2, e3))`, which matches expressions of
 the form `e1 * (e2 + e3)`.
 The right-hand side of this first pattern is the
 equivalent of `(e1 * e2) + (e1 * e3)`.
 The second pattern does the same thing,
 except for expressions of the form `(e1 + e2) * e3`.

 The remaining patterns don't change the expressions's form, but they call the
 `distribute` function recursively on their subexpressions.
 This ensures that all
-subexpressions within the expression get multiplied out too (if you only wanted
+subexpressions within the expression get multiplied out too.
+(If you only wanted
 to multiply out the very top level of an expression, then you could replace all
-the remaining patterns with a simple `e -> e` rule).
+the remaining patterns with a simple `e -> e` rule.)

 The reverse operation, i.e., factorising out common subexpressions, can be
 implemented in a similar fashion.
 The following version only works for the toplevel expression.